Thursday, 20 February 2020

 Only omega 3 & 9 r good.

-- multivitamins, such as Vital All-in-One, Centrum, Wagner, fishy Souvenaid powder & etc.
+- multivitamins, such as Now Foods Adam/Eve, Vital All-in-One, Centrum, Wagner, fishy Souvenaid powder & etc.

 - diindolylmethane (DIM)